aaaceo890/WinFreeAD/README.md

 ### WinFreeAD: Breaking Window Constraints for Decomposition-Guided Time Series Anomaly Detection with State Space Models

-This respository is the official implementation of "WinFreeAD: Breaking Window Constraints for Decomposition-Guided Time Series Anomaly Detection with State Space Models" (Under review of TKDE).
+This respository is the official implementation of "WinFreeAD: Breaking Window Constraints for Decomposition-Guided Time Series Anomaly Detection with State Space Models" (Under review at TKDE).